-However, less than three years later, incumbent Prime Minister Rishi Sunak, also a member of the Conservative Party, announced he would push back the deadline for selling new petrol and diesel cars and the phasing out of gas boilers, key policy considerations in meeting the net zero target.4 Sunak's rollback was scrutinized as an attempt to offload anticipated costs from the green transition away from voters in the run-up to the country's next election: while the Labour Party claimed it would not restore the original deadline for phasing out gas boilers, it would revert back to the initial policy on the sale of petrol and diesel cars.5 Sunak has hoped to pit the Conservatives as a cheaper, albeit less green, alternative to consumers than a potential Labour government.
-Both parties seem to be striking a balance between meeting the UK's climate commitment without imposing substantial costs on voters.
+However, less than three years later, incumbent Tory Prime Minister Rishi Sunak announced he would push back the deadline for selling new petrol and diesel cars and the phasing out of gas boilers, key policy considerations in meeting the net zero target.
+Sunak's rollback was scrutinized as an attempt to offload the green transition's anticipated costs away from voters in the run-up to the country's next election.
+The Labour Party was perceived as the greener party, liable to implement the costly policies to which the Conservatives had initially committed the country.
+Sunak had hoped to pit the Conservatives as a cheaper, albeit less green, alternative to consumers than a potential Labour government.
+Of course, in the July 2024 election, issues other than climate change dominated the electoral landscape: the Conservatives' ability to make the issue salient on the margin proved insufficient and Labour won despite the perceived costliness of its carbon reduction policies.